 Once the completed application has been accepted, the submitted plans will be reviewed for compliance to all applicable codes.
-If the plans are deficient, a plan review will be sent, preferably by email to expedite the process, and a response in writing will be required.
+If the plans are deficient, a plan review will be sent by email, and a response in writing will be required.
 Once all issues are satisfied, the permit will be issued.
-The typical time frame from start to finish on an application meeting all requirements is less than 10 days.
+The typical time frame from start to finish on an application meeting all requirements is less than 10 business days.
+The Construction Office also administers regulations for hotels, multiple dwellings, ADA compliance on new construction, and floodplain maps.

-Requests must be emailed to: inspections@voorheesnj.com.
+Inspection requests must be emailed to: inspections@voorheesnj.com

 Permit Number: